Lawranio/PASCAL-COMPILER/README.md

-# ERRORS TO SOLVE
+# TASKS TO SOLVE

-# a := e;

-* error: Must be ':=' instead ';'
-* occurs when 'a' is undefined
+* if/for structures;
+* array block parse;
+* break parse;

 # WHAT WAS DONE

-* array "var" field - vardpParse function and a few supporting functions
+* array "var" field - vardpParse function and a few supporting functions;
+* boolean operations/comparison, array range, div/mod, "for struct" lexemes was added;